ArtUshak/archivanima/README.md

 # peresvet12

-This is file uploading web service (WIP yet), in Russian.
+This is file sharing web service (WIP yet), in Russian.